per-gron/shuriken/src/rs/README.md

 # `rs`

-`rs` is a minimalist Reactive Streams-inspired library that offers types for reactive streams along with reactive extensions operators on them.
+`rs` is a minimalist Reactive Streams-inspired library that offers types for reactive streams along functions that operate on them.

-* It is written using C++14 (and uses generic lambdas extensively, so it probably cannot be backported to older versions of C++).
+* It is written in C++14.
 * Like all Reactive Streams based libraries, it offers mandatory non-blocking back-pressure support (at the time of writing, [RxCpp](https://github.com/Reactive-Extensions/RxCpp) does not do this).
 * It has a trivial threading model: Nothing in this library is thread safe.
 * It attempts to be small, to avoid excessive compile times.